FAQ

 What does Mark received do?

-On Paychecks, Mark received records that a specific paycheck occurrence happened.
-If the amount or date is wrong, edit the paycheck template or update the related occurrence, then review the plan again.
+On Income, Mark received records that a specific payout or paycheck happened.
+If the amount or date is wrong, edit the income template or update the related occurrence, then review the plan again.

-A paycheck can show risk when assigned bills exceed available money, bills are late, or the forecast detects pressure.
-Open the paycheck details, review assigned bills and warnings, then adjust bills, balances, or income.
+An income source can show risk when assigned bills exceed available money, bills are late, or the forecast detects pressure.
+Open the details, review assigned bills and warnings, then adjust bills, balances, or expected income.

 Bills & Expenses